ambientkit/ambient/cmd/myapp/README.md

 - the default username is: `admin`
 - the password from the .env file for which the `AMB_PASSWORD_HASH` was derived

 Once you are logged in, you should see a new menu option call `Plugins`.
-From this screen, you'll be able to use the Plugin Manager to make changes to the plugin state, permissions, and settings.
+From this screen, you'll be able to use the Plugin Manager to make changes to state, permissions, and settings for all plugins.

 ### Local Development Flags